 The Curse of the Billy Goat.
 It’s one of the most infamous legends in American professional sports.
 On October 22, 2016, the Chicago Cubs defeated the Los Angeles Dodgers and won the National League pennant for the first time since 1945, arguably breaking the curse.
 So where did this Curse of the Billy Goat come from anyway?
+Well, you can always sign up for our Historic Chicago Walking Bar Tour to learn more, but I’ll give you the story here as well.

 I write this on the morning of November 1st, while the Cubs prepare to play Game 6 of the World Series tonight.
 It will be their first time ever playing in November.
 They’re trying to come back and win the final two games of the series, both of which are to be played in Cleveland.
 As the Cubbies prepare for this ultimate test, we look back on the history of the Curse of the Billy Goat.